-From Table 4.8, it can be seen that the proposed new signalised intersection of Parramatta Road, Nyrang Street and the Costco access would operate satisfactorily, as would the Parramatta Road intersections with Alban Street, Day Street and John Street.
+From Table 4.8, it can be seen that the proposed new signalised intersection of Parramatta Road, Nyrang Street and the Costco access would operate satisfactorily during the Thursday evening peak, as would the Parramatta Road intersections with Alban Street, Day Street and John Street during both the Thursday evening and Saturday peak hour periods.

-The improved Parramatta Road-Hill Road/Bombay Street intersection would also operate satisfactorily within capacity.
+From Table 4.8, it can be seen that the improved Parramatta Road-Hill Road/Bombay Street intersection would operate satisfactorily within capacity.